The Doctor and the Devils

 Thomas renamed the historical characters, calling Robert Knox by the name of Thomas Rock, and changing the body-snatchers names to Bob Fallon and Broom.
 He nonetheless respected the historicity of the events, including the unclear extent to which Knox/Rock acknowledged his part in the murders.
 Of Thomas’s own invention are the philosophical implications, the social commentary on class, and the medical ethics implicit in the transaction.
 In this era of stem-cell research, Thomas’s questions gain new immediacy as we grapple with human control of life and death.

 The Doctor and the Devils was commissioned by Marble City Opera of Knoxville, Tennessee.
-The staged premiere is scheduled for June 6th & 8th, 2024 at The Old City Performing Arts Center in Knoxville, Tennessee.
+The staged premiere performances were on June 6th & 8th, 2024 at The Old City Performing Arts Center in Knoxville, Tennessee.
+Read Alan Sherrod’s review here.
 Visit the Marble City Opera Website for details.
 Read a synopsis here or find the full libretto here.